-Any time a student arrives late for school, he/she must stop in the main office to sign in.
+Any time a student arrives late for school, he/she must stop in the Middle/High School lobby to sign in.
 The student should have a signed note indicating the reason for the late arrival.
 Failure to sign in after a late arrival may result in the student being inaccurately recorded as "absent."
-Unexcused and/or undocumented tardiness will result in disciplinary action at the discretion of the Middle / High School Principal, in addition to enforcement of attendance policies related to absence from class.
+Unexcused and/or undocumented tardiness will result in disciplinary action at the discretion of the Middle/High School Principal, in addition to enforcement of attendance policies related to absence from class.

 When a student needs to sign out of school before the end of the school day, he/she may only do so with parental permission, or if sent home by the school nurse due to illness.
-This permission should be in the form of a signed note.
+This permission should be entered in the Pick Up Patrol platform.
 In rare cases, a parent may call to excuse a student and the student will then be required to bring a note to school the next day.
 The exception to providing a note will be if the parent reports to the office and signs the student out in person.